 The Laplacian experiment of Figure 11, when contrasted to the biharmonic experiments of Figures 9 and 10, suggests that some damping of the larger scales is necessary for a reasonable western boundary current behavior.
 The best separation/penetration results are obtained when the viscosity operator is prescribed as a combination of the biharmonic and Laplacian operators (Plate 3).
 The main motivation for combining the two operators was to be able to retain the scale selectiveness of the biharmonic operator and to provide some damping at the larger scales [performed in this case by the Laplacian operator for k greater than 80 km (Plate 4)].
-This permits the reduction of the magnitude of the Laplacian coefficient $A_2$ by 50% and, at the same time, ensures numerical stability with an effective damping of the smaller scales by the biharmonic operator (Plate 4).
-When combined, the individual diffusive velocity $V_D$ specified for each operator is smaller than the minimum value that is needed for numerical stability when only one of the operators is specified.
+This permits the reduction of the magnitude of the Laplacian coefficient A2 by 50% and, at the same time, ensures numerical stability with an effective damping of the smaller scales by the biharmonic operator (Plate 4).
+When combined, the individual diffusive velocity V{D} specified for each operator is smaller than the minimum value that is needed for numerical stability when only one of the operators is specified.

-These results appear to suggest that in a realistic setting, even with such fine grid spacing, the modeled large-scale ocean circulation is strongly dependent upon the choices made for the viscosity operators.
-Furthermore, it appears that the inverse cascade of energy from the small scales to the larger scales may not take place as anticipated and that some large scale information is needed for a proper representation of the western boundary current.
-In the experiments described in this paper, the latter is taking place by means of the Laplacian operator.
-Hyperviscosity viscosity $(\nabla^{2n} \text{ operator with } n \geq 2)$ is often used in numerical simulations of turbulent flows to extend the range of the inviscid inertial cascade.
-It has also been argued, however, that hypervisocsity contributes non-trivial spurious dynamics [Jiménez, 1994, Delhez and Deleersnijder, 2007].
+These results appear to suggest that in a realistic setting, even with such fine grid spacing, the modeled large-scale ocean circulation is strongly dependent on the choices made for the viscosity operators.
+Furthermore, it appears that the inverse cascade of energy from the small scales to the larger scales may not take place as anticipated and that some largescale information is needed for a proper representation of the western boundary current.
+In the experiments described in this paper, the latter is taking place by means of the Laplacian viscosity operator.
+Hyperviscosity (∇^{2n} operator with n ≥ 2) is often used in numerical simulations of turbulent flows to extend the range of the inviscid inertial cascade.
+It has also been argued, however, that hypervisocsity contributes nontrivial spurious dynamics [Jiménez, 1994; Delhez and Deleersnijder, 2007].